-The mission of the Biothermal Technology Laboratory (BTTL) is to promote research and education in the general field of thermal energy in biological systems.
-Activity at the BTTL integrates the development of sensors, instrumentation, measurement techniques, physical modeling, numerical techniques, computation tools, and thermal design with applications in biology and medicine.
+The mission of the Biothermal Technology Laboratory (BTTL) is to promote research and education in the general field of thermal energy in biology and medicine Activity at the BTTL integrates the development of sensors, instrumentation, surgical devices, measurement techniques, physical modeling, numerical techniques, computation tools, and thermal design with applications in biology and medicine.

 While specific student research topics may vary, current research activity at the BTTL includes the following thrust areas:

 Thermo-Mechanical Stress in Cryopreservation

 See glossary for more information and terminology.